 "I knew that not answering the phone was really going to set her off," said Wesson.
 "So I didn't."

 Wesson now admits that the hair in the photo was fake — cut from a doll he purchased at the thrift store.
-The Alabama dad says he spent three weeks planning the prank, then had to wait another month before being able to execute it.
+The creative dad says he spent three weeks planning the prank, then had to wait another month before being able to execute it.

-"She's a trauma nurse...there's gunshot wounds and car wrecks and whole families in really poor condition," said Wesson.
+"She's a trauma nurse... there's gunshot wounds and car wrecks and whole families in really poor condition," said Wesson.
 "I would never dream of putting any added stress on her if she was having a really tough night like that, but then there was this one day when she got to sit down for an actual meal break and my hands were shaking because I was so excited to finally pull it off."

-As the exchange continues, Wesson convinces his wife that he has given their son a full head shave, then shows her photos of him in bed, refusing to come out from under the covers because he is so upset by his appearance.
+As the exchange continues, Wesson persuades his wife that he has given their son a full head shave, then shows her photos of him in bed, refusing to come out from under the covers because he is so upset by his appearance.